EvilMonk.org: Ambrosio's BDSM Site

 Introduction

-Dr. William Moulton Marston (1893 – 1947) is known today for being the inventor of the lie detector (or least one of its major contributors), the founder of the DiSC theory of psychology, an early practioner of loving non-monogamy, and the creator of the super-heroine Wonder Woman.
+Dr. William Moulton Marston (1893–1947) is best known today as the inventor of the lie detector (or at least one of its major contributors), the creator of the DiSC theory of psychology, an early advocate of polyamory, and the creator of the superheroine Wonder Woman.

-Marston lived in what we would today call a polyamorous triad with his wife --- Elizabeth Holloway Marston --- and his lover --- Olive Byrne.
-They shared a household together with the children Marston sired with both ladies.
-(The married couple formerly adopted his children by Olive Byrne.)
-Sheldon Mayer, his editor at DC Comics, said that Marston had "a family relationship with a lot of women, yet it was male-dominated."
-After his death, Elizabeth and Olive continued to run the household together to the end.
+Marston lived in what we would now call a polyamorous triad with his wife, Elizabeth Holloway Marston, and his partner, Olive Byrne.
+They shared a household and raised the children Marston had with both women.
+Elizabeth and Marston formally adopted the children he had with Olive, creating a unified family.
+Sheldon Mayer, Marston’s editor at DC Comics, described the arrangement as “a family relationship with a lot of women, yet it was male-dominated.”
+After Marston’s death, Elizabeth and Olive continued to live together and maintain the household until the end of their lives.
 (Daniels)

 Back to Top